Roqitt-Hosting/Nova/README.md

 To get started with Nova, follow these simple steps:

-1. Integrate Nova into your WHMCS installation by following the instructions provided in the documentation.
+1. Integrate Nova into your WHMCS installation by following the instructions in our documentation [here](https://docs.roqitthosting.co.uk/Nova)

 2. Customize Nova's HTML and CSS to match your branding and preferences.